kberov/Ado/README.md

 [Mojolicious](https://metacpan.org/pod/Mojolicious) application.
 Ado is a base application for building on it a CMS, ERP, CRM or all of them integrated together.

-It comes with default configuration and a model layer, plugged in by [Mojolicious::Plugin::DSC](https://metacpan.org/pod/Mojolicious::Plugin::DSC).
-An SQLite database is bundled in the distribution at `etc/ado.sqlite` to get started quickly.
+It comes with default configuration and a model layer [Ado::Model](https://metacpan.org/pod/Ado::Model), plugged in by [Mojolicious::Plugin::DSC](https://metacpan.org/pod/Mojolicious::Plugin::DSC).
+An SQLite database is bundled with the distribution at `etc/ado.sqlite` to get started quickly.

 Ado provides additional [plugins](https://metacpan.org/pod/Ado::Plugin) and [commands](https://metacpan.org/pod/Ado::Command),